PKua007/rampack/docs/input-file.md

 * ***axis***

-  Global or shape rotation axis.
-Axis of the rotation.
+  Global or shape axis, which is the axis of rotation.
 The following values are accepted:

   * Array of Floats (eg. `[1, 1, 0]`) <br />
     Specific global (lab) axis.
 Axis normalization is performed automatically.
   * `"x"`, `"y"`, `"z"` <br />
     Shorthands for x, y and z global axes.
   * `"primary"`, `"secondary"`, `"auxiliary"` <br />
     Rotation around a [shape axis](shapes.md#shape-axes).
-Rotation axis is not constant - shape axes are defined in shape's coordinate system, thus the axis of rotation depends on the orientation of a shape.
+The rotation axis is not constant - shape axes are defined in shape's coordinate system, thus the axis of rotation depends on the orientation of a particular shape.

 ## Box move types